Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Two remarks there:

 - ``register_settings/2`` is an helper function here; the ``State`` parameter is intentionally put in last position to help the reader distinguishing it from methods (see `Helper vs Static`_ for more information on this topic)
-- returning a constant atom (``settings_declared``) has actually an interest: it allows to make that operation synchronous (i.e. the caller is to wait for that result atom; it is only when the caller will have received it that it will know for sure that the operation was performed; otherwise a oneway shall be used)
+- returning a constant atom (``settings_declared``) has actually an interest: it allows to make that operation synchronous (i.e. the caller is to wait for that result atom; it is only when the caller receives it that it will know for sure that the operation was performed; otherwise a oneway shall be used)

 All methods are of course called with the parameters that were specified in their call tuple.